 Now that your identity is set up, you can configure the default text editor that will be used when Git needs you to type in a message.
-If not configured, Git uses your system's default editor, which is generally Vim.
+If not configured, Git uses your system's default editor.

 If you want to use a different text editor, such as Emacs, you can do the following:

+'''

-\$ git config --global core.editor emacs
+$ git config --global core.editor emacs

+'''